 $500,000 was awarded to a chartered accountant from an entertainment company.
 She was sexually harassed four times by a casual accountant employed at the time.
 The casual employee persisted to pursue Ewin in an explicit and crude way.
 The inappropriate work relationship and the mix of alcohol ultimately lead to her impaired judgment and she became vulnerable when intoxicated.
 On one occasion she awoke with no recollection of the night before but showed physical symptoms which were consistent with sexual penetration.
 The accused was found to have assaulted her in the workplace, without her consent.

 Employers need to be vigilant and be aware of the laws in place regarding bullying and sexual harassment in the workplace.
 Businesses need to have strict policies and procedures in place to protect them from liability.
-Peninsula can help you to apply these policies and procedures so that your workplace is a safe and non-discriminatory one.
-If you think that you need to have such policies and procedures enforced in your workplace call Peninsula on 1300 651 415 or fill in the form below.
+Employsure can help you to apply these policies and procedures so that your workplace is a safe and non-discriminatory one.
+If you think that you need to have such policies and procedures enforced in your workplace call Employsure on 1300 651 415 or fill in the form below.

 Get Workplace Advice Now